Crime prevention: Types

 Primary prevention addresses individual and family-level factors correlated with later criminal participation.
 Individual level factors such as attachment to school and involvement in pro-social activities decrease the probability of criminal involvement.

 Family-level factors such as consistent parenting skills similarly reduce individual level risk.
-Risk factors are additive in nature: the greater the number of risk factors present, the greater the risk of criminal involvement.
-In addition, there are initiatives which seek to alter rates of crime at the community or aggregate level.
+Risk factors are additive: the more risk factors present, the greater the risk of criminal involvement.
+Some initiatives seek to alter crime rates at the community or aggregate level.

 For example, Larry Sherman of the University of Maryland, in Policing Domestic Violence (1993), demonstrated that modifying police response policies to domestic violence calls influenced the likelihood of repeat incidents.
-Policing hot spots, areas of known criminal activity, decreases the number of criminal events reported to the police in those areas.
-Other initiatives include community policing efforts to capture known criminals.
+Policing areas of known criminal activity decreases the number of criminal events reported to police in those areas.
+Other initiatives include community policing to capture known criminals.
 Organizations such as America's Most Wanted and Crime Stoppers help catch these criminals.

-Secondary prevention uses intervention techniques that are directed at youth who are at high risk to commit crime, and especially focus on youth who drop out of school or get involved in gangs.
+Secondary prevention techniques focus on youth at high risk to commit crime, especially youth who drop out of school or get involved in gangs.
 It targets social programs and law enforcement in neighborhoods where crime rates are high.
-Much of the crime that is happening in neighborhoods with high crime rates is related to social and physical problems.
-The use of secondary crime prevention in cities such as Birmingham and Bogotá has achieved large reductions in crime and violence.
-Programs such as general social services, educational institutions and the police are focused on youth who are at risk and have been shown to significantly reduce crime.
+Much of the crime in neighborhoods with high crime rates is related to social and physical problems.
+Secondary crime prevention in Birmingham and Bogotá achieved large reductions in crime and violence.
+General social services, educational institutions and police focus on youth who are at risk, significantly reducing crime.

 Tertiary prevention is used after a crime has occurred in order to prevent successive incidents.
 Such measures can be seen in the implementation of new security policies following acts of terrorism such as the September 11, 2001 attacks.

-Situational crime prevention uses techniques focusing on reducing the opportunity to commit a crime.
-Some of the techniques include increasing the difficulty of crime, increasing the risk of crime, and reducing the rewards of crime.
+Situational crime prevention reduces the opportunity to commit crime.
+Techniques include increasing the difficulty and risk of a crime.

+Crime prevention through environmental design

+Crime prevention through environmental design (CPTED) is a crime prevention strategy using the natural and built environment to reduce the opportunity to commit crime.
+Popularized by criminologist C. Ray Jeffrey in the United States, CPTED uses tools such as abundant lighting, street-facing windows, and a lack of high barriers or obstructions to reduce the perception of crime and opportunity to commit it.

 Situational crime prevention

 Introduction and description

-Situational crime prevention (SCP) is a relatively new concept that employs a preventive approach by focusing on methods to reduce the opportunities for crime.
-It was first outlined in a 1976 report released by the British Home Office.
-SCP focuses on the criminal setting and is different from most criminology as it begins with an examination of the circumstances that allow particular types of crime.
-By gaining an understanding of these circumstances, mechanisms are then introduced to change the relevant environments with the aim of reducing the opportunities for particular crimes.
-Thus, SCP focuses on crime prevention rather than the punishment or detection of criminals, and its intention is to make criminal activities less appealing to offenders.
+Situational crime prevention (SCP) is a preventive approach, reducing the opportunities for crime.
+It was first outlined in a 1976 report by the British Home Office.
+SCP focuses on the criminal setting differing from most criminology, examining the circumstances that allow forms of crime.
+Understanding these circumstances, relevant environments are changed to reduce opportunities for crime.
+SCP intends to make criminal activities less appealing to offenders.

 SCP focuses on opportunity-reducing processes that: